Eastern Connecticut State University

 CENTER FOR COMMUNITY ENGAGEMENT

 Eastern and the town of Willimantic maintain a mutually beneficial relationship that continues to strengthen due to the Center for Community Engagement (CCE).
 The CCE organizes numerous special events, such as the annual Day of Giving holiday meal, as well as semester-long service programs that affect long-term change, such as tutor programs with Willimantic Public Schools.
-In the 2017-18 academic year, 2,457 students volunteered 25,921 hours.
-The CCE also coordinates community-based learning opportunities with professors (service learning).
+In the 2018-19 academic year, more than 2,500 students volunteered 27,500 hours.
+The CCE also coordinates community-based service-learning opportunities with professors.

 Percent of students living on campus.